iananderson221/Demultiplex/Assignment-the-first/Answers_copy.md

         Total unknown index count

 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).

 4. Pseudocode

+    Open the 4 input FASTQ files:

+        One file for Read 1 (biological read)

+        One file for Read 2 (biological read)

+        One file for Index 1 (forward index)

+        One file for Index 2 (reverse index)

+        Also open the file containing the list of valid index sequences

+    Read and store all valid indexes from the index list into memory for fast lookup.

+    Initialize counters and tracking tables:

+        A counter for each unique index-pair to track the number of correctly matched read pairs

+        A counter to track the total number of index-hopped reads

+        A table to track the number of times each index was incorrectly paired with another (i.e., index1 paired with wrong index2)

+        A counter to track the number of reads with unknown or low-quality indexes

+    Start reading from all four FASTQ files at the same time, record by record:

+        Read one complete record from each file (4 lines per record)

+    Extract the index sequences from the Index 1 and Index 2 reads:

+        Reverse complement the Index 2 sequence before comparing it to the list of valid indexes

+    Check if this index-pair is “unknown”:

+        If either index sequence contains an invalid character (e.g., 'N')

+        OR either index sequence is not found in the list of valid indexes

+        OR either index has an average quality score below the required threshold

+            Then:

+                Mark this read pair as “unknown”

+                Increment the unknown reads counter

+                Skip remaining checks and proceed to step 9

+    Check if this read pair is a matched pair or index-hopped:

+        If the Index 1 sequence is the same as the (reverse complemented) Index 2 sequence:

+            Mark the read pair as “matched”

+            Increment the matched read count for that specific index-pair

+        Else:

+            Mark the read pair as “index-hopped”

+            Increment the index-hopped counter

+            Increment the count for that specific mismatched index-pair (index1 combined with index2)

+    Prepare the read pair for writing:

+        Modify the header line of both Read 1 and Read 2 to include the index-pair used (e.g., append index1-index2)

+    Write the read pair to the appropriate output files:

+        If the read was marked as matched:

+            Write the Read 1 and Read 2 records to a unique file named after the index-pair

+        If the read was marked as index-hopped:

+            Write the Read 1 and Read 2 records to a general “index-hopped” file

+        If the read was marked as unknown:

+            Write the Read 1 and Read 2 records to a general “unknown” file

+    Repeat steps 4–9 until the end of all four input files is reached

+    After all records have been processed, generate a summary report:

+    For each correctly matched index-pair:

+        Print or save the total number of reads assigned to it

+    Print or save the total number of index-hopped reads

+    Print or save how many times each mismatched index-pair occurred (e.g., how many times A was paired with B and vice versa)

+    Print or save the total number of unknown reads

 5. High level functions.
 For each function, be sure to include:
     1. Description/doc string
     2. Function headers (name and parameters)